Minaekramnia/Taxonomy-Analysis/README.md

 # Taxonomy-Analysis
-Taxoomy comparisons for different countries, and recommendations to get better matches.
+An AI-powered application for analyzing, extracting insights, and interacting with World Bank documents.